 Harry Brown – wheelchair basketball

-Mickey Bushell – athletics (right)
+Mickey Bushell – athletics

 Current men's T53 100m world record holder, having won Paralympic silver in Beijing 2008.
 Triple British record holder at 100m, 200m and 400m.
 Received his first sports wheelchair from The Lady Taverners in 2004.
 Won gold at London 2012.
 Mickey then went on to succeed at the IPC Athletics World Championships winning the following medals, silver in 2013, gold and silver in 2014 and gold and bronze in 2016.

 Karl Hassell – wheelchair basketball